Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= 2.2.18 =
+* Fix the "Orders" menu position when using HPOS #1330
+* Preconfigure product measurement units #1309
+* Add filter for recommended WPCOM themes #1324

 = Unreleashed =
 * Fix the "Orders" menu position when using HPOS #1330
 * Preconfigure product measurement units #xxx